doodeck/lotto/README.md

-# lotto - lottery number quick picker based on radioactive decay random data
+# lotto - lottery numbers quick picker based on radioactive decay random data

 Cloned from: angular-seed — the seed for AngularJS apps